Dancing with the Stars (American TV series) season 21: Scoring chart

-Highest and lowest scoring performances

-The best and worst performances in each dance according to the judges' 30-point scale are as follows.
-Scores by guest judges are excluded.

-Couples' highest and lowest scoring dances

-Scores are based upon a potential 30-point maximum.
-Scores by guest judges are excluded.

 Weekly scores

 Individual judges' scores in the charts below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Julianne Hough, Bruno Tonioli.

 Week 1: Premiere Night

-The couples danced the cha-cha-cha, foxtrot, jive, quickstep or salsa.
 Couples are listed in the order they performed.

 Week 2: Hometown Glory Week

 The couples had to prepare two new dances to be performed on two consecutive nights.
 On Monday, the couples performed routines that celebrated the hometowns of the celebrities, with one couple being eliminated at the end of the show.
 On Tuesday, the remaining couples performed routines that celebrated the hometowns of the pro partners, with another couple being eliminated.
-The Charleston, contemporary, jazz, paso doble, rumba, tango, and waltz were introduced.
 Couples are listed in the order they performed.